Krisbethel/theatreApp/README.md

 # FILMCUBE

 This is a web application for managing movie bookings, showtimes, and theaters.
+It also has paypal integrated for payment.

 ## Table of Contents